Steven-Klavins/CV/README.md

 ## Skills

-#### A methodical learner
+#### A methodical and collaborative learner
 Every project I worked on provided something new to tackle and developing an effective learning strategy was key.
 I and my teams approached learning with the mentality of "no one gets left behind".
 Jumping into new tech can be rather intimidating, the worry of feeling left behind is a rather daunting prospect.
 Supporting each other throughout the process raised our knowledge and morale collectively.
-When overcoming a challenge I found reinforcing knowledge through blogging particularly helpful, you can find these blogs [here.](https://medium.com/@stevenklavins94)
+When overcoming a challenges independently I found reinforcing and sharing knowledge through blogging particularly helpful, you can find these blogs [here.](https://medium.com/@stevenklavins94)

 #### An agile worker and XP proponent
 Stating "I am an agile worker" is a fairly ambiguous statement, however stating I adhere to the XP values (feedback, simplicity, communication, courage, and respect) provides a little more substance.
 These values contributed to a large portion of the success my teams at Makers had.
 Ensuring everyone felt valued within our team produced positive morale and the motivation to overcome challenges.
 A number of my colleagues have stated I have a calm yet focused approach when working in a team.